blues/app-accelerators/74-returnable-container-tote-pool-tracker/README.md

 ### 6.5 Low-power strategy

 The firmware's entire application logic runs in `setup()`.
-After queuing the appropriate note, `enterSleep()` serializes the device state into the Notecard and calls `NotePayloadSaveAndSleep()`, which issues a [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) request with `mode:"sleep,motionchange"` and a `seconds` value equal to the remaining time until the absolute `next_heartbeat_epoch` deadline — so motion wakes re-arm only the time still owed rather than resetting a fresh full interval.
+After queuing the appropriate note, `enterSleep()` serializes the device state into the Notecard and calls `NotePayloadSaveAndSleep()`, which issues a [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) request with `mode:"sleep,arm,motionchange"` and a `seconds` value equal to the remaining time until the absolute `next_heartbeat_epoch` deadline — so motion wakes re-arm only the time still owed rather than resetting a fresh full interval.
 When the epoch is unavailable (before the first cellular sync), the function falls back to the full configured interval.
 When `failed_send_count` is non-zero, sleep is additionally capped at `RETRY_WAKE_SEC` (15 min) so a pending note is retried promptly.
 The Notecard pulls the ATTN pin low; the Notecarrier CX's ATTN-to-power-enable circuit then cuts power to the Cygnet entirely.
 The host MCU cold-boots from `setup()` on every wake — `loop()` is never reached.

-The `"motionchange"` addition to the sleep mode means the Notecard wakes the host on whichever fires first: a motion-state transition (accelerometer threshold crossed) or the heartbeat timer expiry.
+The `"arm,motionchange"` addition to the sleep mode means the Notecard wakes the host on whichever fires first: a motion-state transition (accelerometer threshold crossed) or the heartbeat timer expiry.
+The `arm` keyword is required for `motionchange` to actually fire ATTN during the sleep window — without it, the keyword is accepted in the mode string but the wake source is never armed (per the [asset tracking guide](https://dev.blues.io/guides-and-tutorials/notecard-guides/asset-tracking-with-gps/#wake-host-or-send-note-on-motion-status-change)).
 Sleep current remains very low (the Cygnet is completely off), but total battery energy is driven mainly by the number of cellular sessions — each daily heartbeat and each `"departed"`/`"arrived"` motion event initiates its own cellular session via `sync:true`.
 A container that moves several times per day therefore burns materially more energy than one that sits still for a week.

 Both note types are queued with `sync:true`, which causes the Notecard to open a cellular session as soon as the note is ready, bypassing the `outbound` cadence timer entirely.
 This guarantees that each daily heartbeat arrives in Notehub within a session-establishment window of the on-device timer firing — not deferred to the next periodic outbound sync, and unaffected by any intervening motion-triggered sessions. [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound`/`inbound` is still set to match `heartbeat_hours` and is reapplied at runtime whenever the value changes, keeping the Notecard's inbound polling cadence — which pulls environment variable updates from Notehub — aligned with the heartbeat schedule.